basilmt/FCM-Snippet/README.md

 * Select firebase admin sdk and then click on generate new private key.
 Rename the downloaded file into service_account.json
 * Copy that file into res/raw directory

 In MainActivity.java
-find function getTokenForNotification.
+Find function getTokenForNotification.
-replace the token value with the token of the person whom you want to sent the notification
+Replace the token value with the token of the person whom you want to sent the notification.

 ### Important : In module level build.gradle file